The Islamic Network

 The Islamic Network (T.I.N.) is a local cable television station in Trinidad and Tobago broadcasting Islamic programming.
 The station is carried on Channel 96 or 116 on the Flow Trinidad cable system.

+Its competitor is IBN.
+In 2012, a rift between members of the channel and IBN host Inshan Ishmael began.
+They were making plans to withdraw his program Breaking Barriers from the channel in order to air TIN content instead.